meglecz/mkCOInr/doc/content/reference.rst

 Parameters/options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - check_name (0/1; If one keep only taxa with valid Latin name fomat: Default: 1)
+    - check_name (0/1; If one, keep only taxa with valid Latin name fomat: Default: 1)
     - max_n (positive integer; eliminate sequences with max_n or more consecutive Ns; Default: 5)
     - min_length (positive integer; minimum length of the cleaned sequence; Default: 100)
     - max_length (positive integer; maximum length of the cleaned sequence; Default: 2000)